nolanmccleary/subterm_proto/SPEC.md

 ## 02/23/2025:

-1) I should start writing these while not sleep-deprived because it's obvious now that the Python library also zero-pads the input, it just does so with the spectrogram buffer converted from the variably-sized array passed to it.
+1) I should start writing these while not sleep-deprived because it's obvious now that the Python library also zero-pads the input, it just does so with the spectrogram buffer and not the input array.
 This means that based on testing so far, a mostly zeroed context window requires significantly less compute than a full context one, however it's still obviously not ideal.
 As I learn more about this, it also seems like these changes need to be made at the model architecture level which could be very painful and probably require re-training.
-It seems like there is an existing technique called varied-size attention window (VSA) that is already used in image transformers, but its main use case is to increase accuracy and it actually increases the overall compute cost of the system.
-Since our concern is speed not accuracy, I don't think this is applicable in its current form.
-I think this would be a cool research project actually.
-Additionally, whispercpp tiny.en seems to be fast enough in its current form for most practical use-cases so I think that this should be another project for another time as there is still opportunity to build a really high-performing system as-is.
+It seems like there is an existing technique called varied-size attention window (VSA) that is already used in image transformers, but its main use case is to increase accuracy and it actually leads to an increase in overall compute time.
+Since our concern is speed not accuracy, I don't think this is applicable in its current form though if the overhead was minimal (as it appears to be) it might still be worth it for the sake of improving accuracy, especially on anything that can run it quickly to begin with.
+Actually, I think this would be a really cool research project.

 2) There's a model called faster-whisper that might be faster than whispercpp.
-If it is still faster, it's because whispercpp's batched decoding scheme is still not implemented well, this might have been fixed by now though in which case whispercpp could be faster.
-Overall it might be easier to use faster-whisper and then package the whole thing as a binary via pyinstaller/Nuitka, then figure out model improvements afterwards.
+Both should be tested but I'm thinking it might be easier to use faster-whisper and then package the whole thing as a binary via pyinstaller/Nuitka, then figure out model improvements afterwards.
 Current performance is already satisfactory as long as spazzing on the mic does not occur.

 3) I've intentionally used a really shitty computer for testing so far such that the effects of optimization decisions are viscerally felt.
 There is a greater than 0% chance that this thing runs way faster on a modern system to the extent that a larger model can be used such that both the transcription quality and speed improves.